 • Visceral empathy: Pay attention to people’s reactions, e.g. facial expressions, body language and tone of voice.
 Use mirroring to develop a stronger connection, e.g. mimic their tone or expression, nod and smile as you listen.

 • Analytic empathy: gather info about the other person to know them (e.g. family relationships, values, emotional triggers).

 • Use direct/indirect feedback to develop your empathetic skills: ask about their thoughts/feelings to verify your guesses, and observe their responses and rapport.

 THE LAWS OF HUMAN NATURE: Other Laws

-In our complete version of The Laws of Human Nature summary, we elaborate on the remaining 16 laws of human nature (click here for complete book summary).
+In our complete version of The Laws of Human Nature summary, we elaborate on the remaining 16 laws of human nature.
 Here’s a quick overview:

 3. Law of Role Playing: See though people’s masks.
 Become a master at reading people and presenting yourself optimally with 3 skills.

 4. Law of Compulsive Behavior: Know people’s character.
 When choosing who to work/associate with, learn to look beyond appearances.
 Learn to assess your own character (so you can address the negative patterns in your life) and becoming skilled at reading others’ character.

 5. Law of Covetousness: Become an elusive object of desire.
 It’s human tendency to covet what we don’t have.
 Learn and apply the 3 strategies for stimulating desire.